llefaucheur/GRAPH_INTERPRETER/README.md

     manages the memory mapping with speed constraints, provided by the developer, at instance creation.
 This lets software run with maximum performance in rising situations of memory bounded problems.
-    CMSIS-Stream will accept code in binary format activated with keys.
+    CMSIS-Stream accepts code in binary format activated with keys (TBC).
 It is designed to integrate memory protection between software components.

 15. **From the system integrator view**, it eases the tuning and the replacement of one component by another one and is made to ease processing split with multiprocessors.
 The stream is described with a graph (a text file) designed with a graphical tool.
-The development of DSP/ML processing will be possible without need to write code and allow graph changes and tuning without recompilation.
+The development of DSP/ML processing will be possible without need to write code and allow graph changes and tuning [without recompilation]{.underline}.

-16. **CMSIS-Stream design objectives**: Low RAM, graph descriptor placed in Flash + RAM, from small Cortex-M0 with 2kB to SMP/AMP/coprocessor and mix of 32/64bits thanks to the concept of shared RAM and index to memory banks provided by the local processor abstraction layer.
-    Memory bank indexes can address up to 128GB of memory.
+16. **CMSIS-Stream design objectives**: Low RAM footprint.
+Graph descriptor can be placed in Flash with a small portion in RAM.
+    Use-cases go from small Cortex-M0 with 2kBytes RAM to SMP/AMP/coprocessor and mix of 32/64bits thanks to the concept of shared RAM and indexes to memory banks provided by the local processor abstraction layer.
+Memory bank indexes can address cumulated 128GB of memory.

 17. **Computing libraries** are provided under compilation options, to avoid replicating CMSIS-DSP in nodes with binary code deliveries,